 An American magazine, not to be confused with the UKs "The Artist" (see no 2), though still an inspiring and helpful publication.
 The focus is practical and how-to; it includes all painting mediums, some drawing-related features, an "ask the experts" Q&A, exhibitions information, and pages of listings of workshops (including some outside the USA).

 A&I is a colorful, large format magazine that labels itself as "For everyone inspired by art".
-It combines profiles and interviews of professional articles with career-related advice, product reviews, and technical tips.
+It combines profiles and interviews of professional articles with career-related advice, product reviews, demos and technical tips.
 The focus is on the UK artists and events.
-It's not a how-to magazine.

 If mixed media and/or collage is your thing, then you'll likely enjoy this magazine which is focused on "artistic discovery" through projects that can use anything and everything.
 If you like art journaling and pushing the boundaries of where art and craft techniques meet, take a closer look.
 If you're a fine-art purist who likes only traditional-style painting on canvas, stay away.